Understanding Addiction

 Effective treatments include:

-- Medication: For some addictions (opioids, alcohol, nicotine), medications can reduce cravings and ease withdrawal
+- Medication[21]: For some addictions (opioids, alcohol, nicotine), medications can reduce cravings and ease withdrawal — a JAMA review of 118 trials confirmed medication effectiveness for alcohol use disorder

 - Support groups: 12-step programs, SMART Recovery

-- Residential treatment: For severe cases or when environment is triggering
+- Residential treatment[23]: For severe cases or when environment is triggering — systematic review found moderate evidence of effectiveness, best with integrated mental health care

-### Mindfulness and Attention Training
+Mindfulness and Attention Training

-### Recovery Narratives
+Recovery Narratives

-Recovery stories share common themes[11].
+Recovery stories share these common themes:

 - Turning point: Recognizing the need to change